seanox/xml-micro-exchange-js/manual/api-delete.md

 ### HTTP/1.0 400 Bad Request
 - Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
 - XPath is missing or malformed
-- XPath without addressing a target is responded with status 204

 ### HTTP/1.0 404 Resource Not Found
-- Storage is invalid
+- Storage does not exist

 ### HTTP/1.0 500 Internal Server Error
 - An unexpected error has occurred.